Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Leontiev defines activity as a unit of life (when you are in activity, you live).

-Shadrikov VD - activity is a form of active attitude of the subject to reality - aimed at achieving a consciously set goal and is associated with the consciousness of socially significant values or the development of social experience.
+Shadrikov V.D. - activity is a form of the subject’s active relationship to reality - aimed at achieving a consciously set goal and is associated with the consciousness of socially significant values or the development of social experience.

-Any activity is an interaction with the outside world, in the process of which relationships with the outside world are built.
+Every activity is an interaction with the outside world, during which relationships with the outside world are built.

-In the psychology of activity, it is considered in two functions:
+In psychology, activity is considered in two functions:

-The activity has incentives and is aimed at achieving a result, that is, it has a goal.
+Activity has motivating reasons and is aimed at achieving a result, that is, it has a goal.
 On the one hand, activity is a condition for the development of personality, on the other hand, activity depends on the level of personality development.

-Activity is a holistic process that combines external and internal components in an inseparable unity.
-The external ones include a variety of movements that are associated with the performance of an action, where there is a real contact between a person and the environment, the transformation of the environment is carried out - physical objective characteristics.
+Activity is a holistic process that combines external and internal components in an inextricable unity.
+External movements include a variety of movements that are associated with the performance of an action where real contact person with the environment, the environment is transformed - physical objective characteristics.

 The ratio of external and internal components is not constant.
 As development progresses, the transition of external components to internal ones (interiorization, automation).

-If difficulties arise during the performance of an activity, conscious control is activated (the automated component unfolds and becomes external, controlled), that is, exteriorization occurs.
+If difficulties arise when performing an activity, conscious control is activated (the automated component unfolds and becomes external, controlled), that is, exteriorization occurs.

 Modern science cannot yet explain the psychological nature of the connection between internal and external components of activity.